 the student is missing too much class, the instructor

+It depends.
 Talk with the student regarding his or her needs.

 testing spaces, or if the instructor and student agree,

 they can work together to find a suitable location.
-That

-18. Do I need to alter my teaching style with an interpreter present?
+16. Do I need to alter my teaching style with an interpreter present?